Key Difference Between R-squared and Adjusted R-squared for Regression Analysis

 When I started my journey in Data Science, the first algorithm that I explored was Linear Regression.
 After understanding the concepts of Linear Regression and how the algorithm works, I was really excited to use it and make predictions on a problem statement.
 I am sure most of you would have done the same.
 But once we have predicted the values, what is next?

 Then comes the tricky part.
 Once we have built our model, the next step was to evaluate its performance.
 Needless to say, the task of model evaluation is a pivotal one and highlights the shortcomings of our model.
 Choosing the most appropriate Evaluation Metric is a crucial task.
-And, I came across two important metrics: R-squared and Adjusted R-squared apart from MAE/ MSE/ RMSE.
-What is the difference between these two?
-Which one should I use?
+And, I came across two important metrics: R-squared and Adjusted R2 Squared apart from MAE/ MSE/ RMSE.
+What is the difference between R2 and Adjusted R2, and when should we use each?
+Understanding the difference between R2 and Adjusted R2 is crucial for effective model evaluation.

-R-squared and Adjusted R-squared are two such evaluation metrics that might seem confusing to any data science aspirant initially.
+R-squared and Adjusted R-squared Python are two such evaluation metrics that might seem confusing to any data science aspirant initially.
 Since they both are extremely important to evaluate regression problems, we are going to understand and compare them in-depth.
-They both have their pros and cons which we will be discussing in detail in this article.
+They both have their pros and cons p-values, which we will be discussing in detail in this article of Adjusted R Squared and also you wil get to know about r squared vs adjusted r squared.

 R-Squared vs Adjusted R- Squared